AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

 .. py:method:: ImageBuf.reset (imagespec, zero = True)

-    Restore the ImageBuf to the newly-constructed state of a writeable ImageBuf specified by an ImageSpec.
+    Restore the ImageBuf to the newly-constructed state of a writable ImageBuf specified by an ImageSpec.
 The pixels will be iniialized to black/empty if `zero` is True, otherwise the pixel values will remain uninitialized.